Chnapy/tsc-ls/README.md

 This tool is young, tested but only for some cases, nothing is guaranteed.

-This inconsistency is due to TypeScript environment, which does not allow to easily work with its compiler.
-Like said upper, language services were not meant to be used like that, only by editors.
+This inconsistency is due to the TypeScript environment, which does not allow it to easily work with its compiler.
+As mentioned above, language services were not meant to be used outside of editors.
-Like with some popular plugins, multiple globals may be mutated during process. `tsc-ls` cannot know what plugins will do, so it's not possible to offer a totally generic solution working with every plugins.
+Like with some popular plugins, multiple globals may be mutated during the process. `tsc-ls` cannot know what plugins will do, so it's not possible to offer a totally generic solution that works with every plugin.

 For now it was tested with these plugins:

 - [`typescript-plugin-css-modules`](https://github.com/mrmckeb/typescript-plugin-css-modules)
 - [`ts-gql-plugin`](https://github.com/Chnapy/ts-gql-plugin)

-Using others plugins may not work.
-In this case consider open an issue.
+Using other plugins may not work.
+In this case, consider opening an issue, I would be happy to help.

-Also only some of possible TypeScript projects configurations are handled, it may not work with your projects - again here, consider open an issue.
+Also, only some TypeScript project configurations are handled, it may not work with your projects - again here, consider opening an issue.

 Currently only TypeScript build mode is handled (with `--build` or `-b`).